mmdagent-ex/site-doc/content.en/docs/36_dialog_python.md

     <eps> CAMERA|0,15.25,0|4.5,0,0|22.4|27.0
 {{</fst>}}

-## Test Connectivity
+## Connection test

-First of all, try connection using a dummy program.
+First, let's run a connection test using a dummy program.

 ### Create test.py

-The following is a tiny Python program that outputs the string "`TEST|aaa`" to standard output every second.
-Please create this under `example` folder, and save it as `test.py`.
+The following Python program prints the string "TEST|aaa" to standard output every second.
+Create this under the example folder and save it as test.py.

 ```python
 #### example/test.py